Artesians/TCL/enemy-data/mechanics/enemy-interactions.md

 * Corrosion stacks apply to the whole party, and their damage ignores shields.
 * Corrosion stacks are independent of each other, last for 10 seconds, and deal 10 total ticks of damage scaling linearly with each character's max HP.
-* Corrosion applied by a Rifthound or Rifthound Whelp deals 0.5% max HP damage per tick per stack.
+* Corrosion stacks applied by a Rifthound or Rifthound Whelp deal 0.5% max HP damage per tick.

 ### Evidence Vault